 Can bad weather like wind and rain damage my hearing?

 No, it shouldn’t.
 Everyday wind noise shouldn’t pose any risk and the natural shape of your ear prevents rain or water from damaging your eardrum.
-However, excessive wind noise you would get from skydiving or putting your head out of a car window could be a risk.

 My friend didn't like wearing hearing aids.
 Will it be the same for me?